ericrenone/Neural-Processing-Unit/README.md

 - LUT‑only quantized inference path

-- Streaming datapath with rigorous co‑verification
+- Streaming datapath with hardware–software co-verification

 - No reliance on DSP slices